-Complete the following steps to create a schedulable task for migrating a single virtual machine from one host to a different host:
+Complete the following steps to create a scheduable task for migrating a single virtual machine from one host to a different host:

-- Note: Before migrating virtual machines, you should understand the migration requirements that are involved.
-For information, see Chapter 6, "Migration types and requirements," on page 63 - 1.
-From IBM Director Console, in the Group Contents pane, right-click the managed object for the virtual machine that you want to migrate to another host. - Click Virtual Machine Management → Create Single Migrate Task.
+Note: Before migrating virtual machines, you should understand the migration requirements that are involved.

+- 1. From IBM Director Console, in the Group Contents pane, right-click the managed object for the virtual machine that you want to migrate to another host. - 2.
+Click Virtual Machine Management → Create Single Migrate Task.
 The Migrate Single Virtual Machine Tasks window opens.
 If no hosts are listed, the VMM farm that contains the host for this virtual machine does not contain another host to which you can migrate the virtual machine.